 1. Define Your Goal

 What’s the purpose of your message?
-Do you want to make an announcement, make a sale, create a lead, have the customer come in, have them call etc.?
+Do you want to make an announcement, make a sale, create a lead, have the customer come in, have them a call, etc.?

 2. Target Your Message To A Specific Audience

 Know to whom you’re delivering your message.
 Avoid trying to sell to everyone because this is ineffective.
 Instead, make your pitch to a targeted audience.
-This allows you to specifically zero in on their needs and wants!
-The more you know about your audience, the easier it will be to create an effective message.
+This allows you to precisely zero in on their needs and wants!
+The more you know about your audience, the easier it will be to create a compelling message.

 3. Design Your Message As Though You Are Speaking To One Person

-When you communicate to one person, your message is perceived as personal and therefore more effective.
+When you communicate with one person, your message is perceived as personal and, therefore, more effective.

 4. Make Sure That Your Message Includes a Call To Action